Machine Uptime Monitor User Manual

 Configuration Mode

-PGM Mode is the state in which the sensor enters in order to change the sensor’s configurable parameters such as Reporting Interval, Transmission Power, and Network ID.
-When the sensor is in PGM Mode it will change the settings of the wireless protocol temporarily.
+Configuration Mode is the state in which the sensor enters in order to change the sensor’s configurable parameters such as Reporting Interval, Transmission Power, and Network ID.
+When the sensor is in Configuraiton Mode it will change the settings of the wireless protocol temporarily.
 The network ID of PGM Mode is 7BCD.

 You can enter in this mode by pressing and releasing the RESET button and then immediately pressing and holding the CFG button for ~5 seconds.
 Refer to the graph below for the precise timing of the CFG button press.